mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 - reas: reason.
 Example: reas.accidental = the shooting was accidental, reas.targeted = the shooter was going after a specific individual(s)
 - lunch: the percentage of students eligibile for a reduced-priced lunch program.
 Proxy variable for poverty.
 Example: lunch5075 = between 50% and 75% of the student population is eligible for this program

 The final dataset included 238 rows of data (each row represents a shooting), with 32 independent variables to predict 1 target (casualties).
+Timespan of the dataset covers 4/20/1999 through 4/3/2019.
+This should represnet every school shooting within that timeframe.

 A linear model, poisson model, and negative binomial model were each specified with the cleaned model inputs.
 The negative binomial returned the best information criteria.